-Under the income tax law you can deduct an amount equal to the decline in value of a depreciating asset in the 2003-04 income year if you held the depreciating asset for any time during the year and used it (or installed it ready for use) for a taxable purpose, such as for producing assessable income.
+Under the income tax law you can deduct an amount equal to the decline in value of a depreciating asset in the 2004-05 income year if you held the depreciating asset for any time during the year and used it (or installed it ready for use) for a taxable purpose, such as for producing assessable income.

-The deduction is reduced to the extent the asset is not used for a taxable purpose.

-To assist you in calculating your deduction for decline in value you should refer to the publication Guide to depreciating assets.
-This publication also provides explanations of relevant terms.
-To find out how to get this publication, see the inside back cover.
+The deduction is reduced to the extent you do not use the asset for a taxable purpose.
+To help you calculate your deduction for decline in value, see the Guide to depreciating assets 2005, which also provides explanations of relevant terms.
 The guide also explains the option to allocate to a low-value pool depreciating assets that cost less than \$1,000 (excluding input tax credit entitlements) and depreciating assets that have an opening adjustable value of less than \$1,000.

-If you choose to use the low-value pool method to calculate the decline in value of low-cost or low-value depreciating assets and the pool contains assets used for work related, self-education or rental purposes, read question D6 in TaxPack 2004.
+If you choose to use the low-value pool method to calculate the decline in value of low-cost or low-value depreciating assets and the pool contains assets used for work-related, self-education or rental purposes, read question D6 in TaxPack 2005.
 Do not include the deduction at item P8 on your schedule.
-If none of the depreciating assets in the pool is used for any of those purposes, include the amount of your low-value pool deduction at (r) on the Reconciliation statement on page 37.
+If none of the depreciating assets in the pool is used for any of those purposes, include the amount of your low-value pool deduction at (r) on the worksheet.
 Where necessary, make a reasonable apportionment between primary production and non-primary production activities.

-The deduction for decline in value of depreciating assets not allocated to a pool should also be included at (r) on the Reconciliation statement on page 37.
+You should also include the deduction for decline in value of depreciating assets not allocated to a pool at (r) on the worksheet.

-The depreciation charged in your accounts and shown at M Depreciation expenses in the EXPENSES section item P8 should be added back as an expense reconciliation adjustment.
-Include the amount at (h) on the Reconciliation statement on page 37.
+You should also add back the depreciation charged in your accounts and shown at M Depreciation expenses in the Expenses section of item P8 as an expense reconciliation adjustment.
+Include the amount at (h) on the worksheet.
 The amount at (h) should not include any STS pool deductions which you have claimed at M.